TechVisionaries/DoctorService/README.md

 ## ⚙️ Environment Variables

-Create a `.env` file in the root directory with the following:
+Create a `.env` file in the root directory with:

 ```
 PORT=8050